Hypercubers/hypercubing-leaderboards/README.md

 ### Discord bot setup

-If you already have a bot, reset its token and skip to step 4.
+If you already have a bot, reset its token and skip to step 4. **Do not use the same bot for testing and production.**

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Create a new application